parass13/deepfake-/README.md

 - Developing and training machine learning models, including CNN-based models, on diverse datasets of genuine and deepfake images.
 - Testing and validating the performance of the developed models using benchmarking and real-world scenarios.
 - Integrating the developed models into a web application using Streamlit for deployment on localhost.
+- Integrating with MySQL for data storage and user login functionality.
 - Providing documentation and resources to support the integration of our detection system into existing platforms and workflows.

 ### Model Accuracy

 The model developed as part of the Deepfake Analysis ML Project achieves an accuracy of approximately 70% in detecting fake images, based on our evaluation metrics.

+### Integration with MySQL

+MySQL is utilized within the project for data storage and user login functionality.
+User data collected during login processes is stored securely within a MySQL database, ensuring efficient management of user information and authentication processes.

 ### Key Definitions

 - **Deepfake**: Artificially manipulated visual or audio content created using deep learning algorithms.
 - **Convolutional Neural Networks (CNN)**: A class of deep neural networks, most commonly applied to analyzing visual imagery, by using a variation of multilayer perceptrons designed to require minimal preprocessing.
+- **MySQL**: An open-source relational database management system that uses Structured Query Language (SQL) for managing data.
 - **Machine Learning**: A subset of artificial intelligence that enables systems to learn from data and improve their performance over time.